iapurba/face-detection-brain/README.md

+# Face Detection Brain
+This fun webapp helps to detect faces on picture.
+In order to.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts